wikimedia/takedown-tools/README.md

 	validateJWT() - function from Chris Steipp to validate mediawiki Json Web Token
 		Accepts: identity (web token), consumer key, nonce, server (where you got the JWT from)
 		Response: boolean response

-lcatools.sql - installation script for database required for tools.
-LICENSE.txt (MIT License for all files not otherwise marked)
-README.md (this readme)
-lcaToolsConfig.sample.ini - Sample configuration file for takedown processor
-.gitignore - ignore real config files which have private keys/passwords and .htaccess file

-include folder:
-lcapage.php - template for surrounding pieces of lcatools pages (toolbar/logo/login header etc)

-ncmecdetail.php - details to display when looking at a detailed log entry from a NCMEC submission.
-dmcadetails.php - details to display when looking at a detailed log entry from a DMCA takedown submission.
-releaseDetail.php - details to display when looking at a detailed log entry from a basic release of confidential information.

-countrySelect.php - seperate file with list of countries that can be used to easily create a select box to choose country with 2 letter ISO code as select value.
-espsubmittal.xsd - xsd to define required standard for XML submitals to and responses from NCMEC.
-Used to verify data going to and coming back from them.

-OAuth.php - OAuth related classes a libary from Mediawiki Extension:OAuth and elsewhere (MIT Andy Smith)
-JWT.php - JSON Web Token implementantion originally a library from Mediawiki Extension:OAuth and elsewhere (http://opensource.org/licenses/BSD-3-Clause 3-clause BSD Anant Narayanan anant@php.net and Neuman Vong neuman@twilio.com)
-MWOAuthSignatureMethod_RSA_SHA1 - extension of OAuth RSA signature method (always load OAuth.php first) for mediawiki specifically.
-From Mediawiki Extension:OAuth GNU General Public License 2.0

 examples folder:
 NCMECproofofconcept.php - proof of concept form with fake data to exhibit how the NCMEC form works without actual submission.
 Used for original testing purposes, kept for exhibit purposes.